ResponsibleStaking/Cardano-Heartbeat-Failover/README.md

 Installation Steps:
 1. Deploy the AWS based service as described in /server
-2. Deploy the client service on your currently active BP
+2. Deploy the client service on your currently active BP as described in /client
 3. Deploy the client service on the secondary BP which is currently failover